Friday, 30 August 2013

 Not long afterwards, I came across two more Marvel comics.
 Coincidently, both starred a hero who was to trigger my collecting mania for Marvel books - Captain America.

 To kids growing up in early Sixties Britain, America was a fabulous land of plenty, where everyone was rich and the cars looked like spaceships.
 In Britain, everything was in black and white.
 Our television, most of our movies ... and our comic books.
 Everywhere were reminders that only a few years before, Britain had borne the brunt of the German bombing campaign.
 Southeast London, where I grew up, was littered with bomb sites.
 Not far from my house was an open emergency reservoir, about the size of a small swimming pool, designed to catch rainwater in case the bombing cut the water pipes in the area.
 It was a drowning just waiting to happen, but we didn't have Health & Safety back then.
-Heedless of the danger, we used to catch sticklebacks in that murky, green water.
+Heedless of the danger, we used to climb down and catch sticklebacks in that murky, green water.
 And of course the many bombed-out houses formed our principal playgrounds.
 Much of this background I would use for the second series of Luke Kirby that I wrote for 2000AD

 So it was hardly surprising that my ten year old self found Captain America a symbol of progress and riches.
 I first came across the character when he and Bucky battled some fake mediums against a WWII backdrop.